-Initial analysis suggests that this change will boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
-Prior to the change, information technology made up about 25 percent of the S&P 500, but now it comprises about 20 percent, according to Bloomberg.
-Meanwhile, the former telecom sector once comprised 1.9 percent of the S&P 500, but will now make up 10.2 percent, potentially making it the fourth-largest sector overall.
+Initial analysis suggested that this change would boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
+Prior to the change, information technology made up 26.3% of the S&P 500, but after the change it comprised 20.6%, according to Fidelity.
+Meanwhile, the former telecom sector once comprised 1.9% of the S&P 500, but then made up 10.3%, making it the fourth-largest sector overall.

 Historically, if you want to get a sense of how a sector might perform, you can examine past prices.
-But making such comparisons now will be very difficult, as the makeup of the sectors will be very different moving forward.
+But making such comparisons may now very difficult, as the makeup of sectors will be very different.

 A Defensive Sector Becomes More Volatile

-But the new communications sector is likely to become more cyclical and more volatile, thanks to the addition of large tech firms like Alphabet and Facebook.
-In fact, the new sector can no longer be considered a “defensive” sector, but will have much greater sensitivity to the movement of the overall stock market.
+But the new communications sector was expected to become more cyclical and more volatile, thanks to the addition of large tech firms like Alphabet and Facebook.
+In fact, the new sector can no longer be considered a “defensive” sector, but likely has greater sensitivity to the movement of the overall stock market.